gogognome/jobscheduler/README.md

 You notice that the constructor of `JobScheduler` has two parameters.
 The first is a `RunnableJobFinder`, the second is a `JobPersister`.

-The job scheduler forwards all calls to `schedule`, `jobFinished` and `jobFailed` to the `RunnableJobFinder`.
+The job scheduler forwards all calls to `schedule`, `reschedule`, `jobFinished` and `jobFailed` to the `RunnableJobFinder`.
 The job finder will keep the jobs in memory in a data structure that is convenient for quickly determining the next runnable job.

-The method `startNextRunnableJob` of the job scheduler asks the job finder to determine the next runnable job.
+The method `JobScheduler.tryStartNextRunnableJobUnsynchronized` asks the job finder to determine the next runnable job.
 If such a job is found, then its status is updated from `IDLE` to `RUNNING`.

+The method `JobScheduler.startNextRunnableJob` is similar to `JobScheduler.tryStartNextRunnableJobUnsynchronized`, but if no job is runnable at the moment of calling this method, it will wait until a job becomes runnable within a specified amount of time.

 A job is considered runnable if it is allowed to be run.
 An example of a job that is not runnable would be a job that is scheduled to be executed in one hour.